ostreedev/ostree/docs/manual/repo.md

 A later addition to OSTree is the concept of a "summary" file, created via the `ostree summary -u` command.
 This was introduced for a few reasons.
-A primary use case is to be a target a [Metalink](https://en.wikipedia.org/wiki/Metalink), which requires a single file with a known checksum as a target.
+A primary use case is to be compatible with [Metalink](https://en.wikipedia.org/wiki/Metalink), which requires a single file with a known checksum as a target.